Courses Taught at Augusta University

-Adviser, ZU Student Chapter of the Society of Professional Journalists
+Adviser, AU Student Chapter of the Society of Professional Journalists

 Master Teacher, Early Achievement in Teaching, College of Liberal Arts and Sciences, Iowa State University

 2009 -- Outstanding Education, Newspaper Division, Association for Education in Journalism and Mass Communication